 Paul had a hard time picking out his favorite part of the trip.
 In his words, “The awesome thing was any era of history you could be interested in, for the most part, was covered.
 We covered ancient eastern history and in western history we covered relevant points as well.
 We studied the rise of Middle Eastern empires, Rome, Egyptian influence in Israel, the Greece influence, and touched on aspects of western culture.”
 Paul, in particular, found himself in the midst of his special interest.
 He experienced firsthand walking to the West Bank and going through check points.
 While in Bethlehem Paul was able to talk with Palestinian Christians who had lived there their whole lives.
 He heard about their experiences and saw where it overlapped with things covered in the Modern Middle East course he had taken previously on the Wheaton campus.
 Paul was able to take advantage of his interest to gain a deeper understanding of the region, and he noted there were lots of opportunities on the trip for extra learning, “While you’re there your level of learning is what you want it to be.
 Go out into the city—get into the different parts and experience it—don’t sit around and be tired and go to bed early.
 It’s beautiful.
 Same thing goes wherever you are—go experience it.”

 Paul’s advice for people interested in studying abroad is this: “The Holy Lands trip is one of the best and most influential things I’ve done at Wheaton.
 It was a great experience where I learned a lot, took a lot away from it spiritually, academically, and relationally.
 So, do it if you have the opportunity.
 Also, if you have work before hand—like school work—do as much as you can before you go.
 It’s a lot better to be done before with your essays and maps, than to be doing it on your last night in Jerusalem when everyone else is out having fun.
 Also, get to know the professors on the trip.”
 On some of his flights Paul sat next to Dr. Lauber and just talked to him about anything; personal life, academic interests, everything.
-He said, “It was really cool being in having a really personal relationship with the professor who can be really distant if you don’t put effort in to it.”
+He said, “It was really cool having a personal relationship with the professor.”

 Written by Hannah Dayton, February 2012